Wanna know a secret?

 Not With a Crash

 Not with a crash, right?
-The world isn’t going to end in a dramatic, cinematic, beautiful explosion but slowly, in cataclysmic moments and movements, in compounding waves—right?
+The world isn’t going to end in a dramatic, cinematic, beautiful explosion but slowly, in cataclysmic moments and movements and compounding waves, right?
 That’s what we, as a collective, agreed on.
 That’s what Phoebe Bridgers intimated in her Chicken Shop interview.
 That’s what I Know the End sounds like.
 That’s why we all feel so eerie when we see intense beauty light up our night skies and rainbow-painted radars.
 We all have this gut suspicion that there won’t be much longer.
 And while I’m one for hope, one for thinking it can be fixed, reassured by some force within me—that force, once under my sternum, is now between my eyes and is quieter than I’ve ever heard it before.

 Things have started to feel like an unremastered version of David Bowie’s albums, and I’m getting nostalgic for 2014 as if that wasn’t actually yesterday.